0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 .
 0x8994a020:msmsgs.exe                               636   1484      2    157 2023-02-13 17:54:30 UTC+0000
 ```

-we will notice that this process is child from `explorer.exe` and has `cmd.exe` child also this is not normal behaviour.
+we will notice that this process is a child from `explorer.exe` and has `cmd.exe` child also this is not normal behavior.

 Flag : <span style="color: #909090">rootkit.exe</span>